 The right pool paving must be durable enough to withstand the heat of Victoria’s summer and furniture being pulled over it.
 A paved driveway must be able to support the weight of all vehicles that drive on it.

 Consider the future heat and glare

 Like all surfaces, pavers will eventually become hot.
 However, some stones will heat up faster than others.
 Consider choosing a lighter and denser paver if your outdoor space is subject to intense sunlight, such as building an area with a pool.
 You should also consider how much glare your space will experience.
-The glare is usually greater for stones with lighter colors.
+The glare is usually greater for stones with lighter colours.

 How should I lay my paving?